caitlynclark/RBLO/README.md

 # Using RBLO

 To use the RBLO code, you may want to clone this repository for development, or simply copy and past to use pieces in your own code.
+You will need the drivetrain.py file, which contains all classes and functions to calculate planet bearing forces and speeds, and the corresponding L10 life of the bearings.
+The Calc_L10.py file calls those classes and functions and plots the forces on the bearing.
+The Case_A_8.txt file contains sample data file from FAST.Farm which will provide the basis for the life calculation.

 The source code repository must be cloned directly from GitHub: